ppawel/openstreetmap-watch-list/INSTALL.md

 OWL serves changeset geometries using tiles - similar to regular map tiles (images).
 The tiles need to be generated after data is imported into the database.

 Generating tiles is done using the `owl_tiler.rb` script.
+To generate tiles for zoom level 16:

+    cd tiler
+    ./owl_tiler.rb --geometry-tiles 16

 To see the list of possible options and usage instructions, execute the script without any options, like so:

     cd tiler
-    ./owl_tiler.rb --retile --changesets=all -zoom=15,16,17,18
+    ./owl_tiler.rb

 Set up Rails app
 ================